TDS

 TDS on Fixed Deposit, Savings Accounts

 The interest income of the user is taxable under section 194A of the Income Tax Act (ITA), 1961.
 Banks deduct tax on fixed deposits if the interest earned on the same exceeds INR 40,000 in a year.
-The TDS rate will apply once the earnings goes past the threshold limit of INR 40,000.
-The TDS threshold for savings account is INR 10,000 under Section 80TTA.
+The TDS rate will apply once the earnings go past the threshold limit of INR 40,000.
+The TDS threshold for savings accounts is INR 10,000 under Section 80TTA.
 However, if the interest income exceeds the threshold limit, the following TDS rates will apply.

-When PAN is not available20%
+When PAN is not available 20%

-If the PAN number is given10%
+If the PAN number is given 10%

-If you submit the form 15G/15HNIL
+If you submit the form 15G/15H NIL

 Banks will deduct TDS if the interest earnings go past the threshold limit in a financial year.
 But if your total income is not taxable, you can submit Form 15G/15H to prevent banks from deducting TDS.